nmaynes/nmaynes.github.io/content/post/2021-04-03-dynamically-set-schemas-sqlalchemy.md

 what I was looking to find until I stumbled across the documentation for ["Multi-Tenancy Schema Translation for Table objects"](https://stackoverflow.com/questions/9298296/sqlalchemy-support-of-postgres-schemas).

-I searched StackOverflow for examples or explainations of how to properly define the schema mapping and noticed lots of code that was ingenious and out of date or just wrong.
+I searched StackOverflow for examples or explanations of how to properly define the schema mapping and noticed lots of code that was ingenious and out of date or just wrong.

-### StackOverflow questions with a range of answers
+#### StackOverflow questions with a range of answers
 [Stackoverflow question asking how to dynamically set schema](https://stackoverflow.com/questions/29595161/sqlalchemy-dynamic-schema-on-entity-at-runtime/55979164#55979164)
 [Stackoverflow question about sqlalchemy support of postgres schemas](https://stackoverflow.com/questions/9298296/sqlalchemy-support-of-postgres-schemas)